schmelto/abap/README.md

     RAISE dont_create_idoc.
   ENDIF.
 ```

-The `[]` in `t_regup[]` is because we do not only want to pass the header line to the class rather then the entire table.
+> The `[]` in `t_regup[]` is because we do not only want to pass the header line to the class rather then the entire table.

-The global class can look something like this:
+The first draft of the global class can look something like this:

 ```abap
 CLASS zcl_fi_edi_payext_2441 DEFINITION
   PUBLIC